pantrypoints/sp/content/en/research/countries/china/xi/chapter-02c.md

 people's army into a world-class army, providing a strong guarantee for adhering to and developing socialism with Chinese characteristics in the new era.
 Seventh, it clarifies the diplomatic goal for adhering to and developing socialism with Chinese characteristics in the new era.
-Since the 18th National Congress of the Communist Party of China, the Party Central Committee with Comrade Xi Jinping as the core has focused on the development trend of human society, continued to answer major issues related to national development and the future and destiny of mankind, such as "what kind of world to build and how to build this world",
+Since the 18th National Congress of the CCP, the Party Central Committee with Comrade Xi Jinping as the core has focused on the development trend of human society, continued to answer major issues related to national development and the future and destiny of mankind, such as "what kind of world to build and how to build this world",